Mission Statement and Philosophy

 The laboratory consists of a ThermoFinnigan Delta Plus XL mass spectrometer coupled with several sample introduction systems, including a GasBench II with a CombiPal autosampler, a Costech elemental analyzer and a TC/EA with a Conflo III interface.
 Additionally, the SIL operates a Picarro L2130-i Isotopic Liquid Water Analyzer with an autosampler for rapid measurements of deuterium and oxygen.

 We have a fully operational micromilling device, which facilitates accurate, fine-scale, sampling of carbonate material.
-The Merchantek micromill with a Leica GZ6 microscope is capable of 20 micrometer sampling steps.
+The Merchantek micromill with a Leica GZ6 microscope is capable of several micrometer sampling steps.

-The laboratory houses a number of facilities intended to aid in the preparation and purification of samples for isotopic and elemental determinations.
+The laboratory is equipped with devices to aid in the preparation and purification of samples for isotopic and elemental determinations.
 These facilities include a ballmill grinding device, a freeze-dryer, solvent-extraction apparatus, and vacuum glass lines.

 ThermoFinnigan Delta Plus XL mass spectrometer coupled with a GasBench II with a CombiPal autosampler.
 The long-term precision of the mass spectrometer is ±0.09‰ for d18O and ±0.06‰ for d13C, respectively, and precision is not compromised with small carbonate samples (~150 micrograms).